 If you have questions, contact Department of Motor Vehicles, customer service at 850-617-2000 or email them.

 Payments for traffic tickets are due within 30 days of receiving the citation.
-Payments can be made by personal check, cash, money order or credit card (by phone or in person) with proper identification such as a driver's license.
+Payments can be made online, by phone, personal check, cash, money order or credit card (by phone or in person) with proper identification such as a driver's license.

 Make your check or money order payable to the Clerk of Courts and mail to: